How to Know if Your Headaches Are Migraines (and How to Find Natural Relief)

 It is important to know the difference between a common headache and a migraine.
 Migraines are a debilitating neurological condition and can have long-term effects on the brain if not cared for properly.
-According to Monmouth upper cervical chiropractors, self-medicating with over-the-counter painkillers can actually make migraines worse if they are not used properly, so there are a number of reasons to compare this list of symptoms in order to see if your headaches are actually migraines.
+According to Monmouth upper cervical chiropractors, self-medicating with over-the-counter painkillers can actually make migraine headaches worse if they are not used properly, so there are a number of reasons to compare this list of symptoms in order to see if your headaches are actually migraines.

-Remember that this list is not meant to make a medical diagnosis.
+Remember that this list is not a medical diagnosis.
 You will still have to see a doctor for that.
 However, if you find that your symptoms match many of the ones on this list, there may be a natural way to find some relief, and we will discuss that at the end of our article.

 Migraine Symptoms You Need to Know